Skip to content

 Output messages

-If problems are detected when reading data from the XLSX file, messages are produced in the LOG_History.txt file.
-All messages concerning the creation of the model from an Excel file start with the "ModelXls:" string.
+If problems are detected when reading data from the Excel file or writing model data in the Excel file, messages are produced in the LOG_History.txt file.
+All messages concerning the translation start with the "ModelXls:" string.

 There are 3 levels of messages: